vivardhan/podcast-gpt/README.md

 5. At the top, choose 'KEYS'
 6. Click on 'ADD KEY' > Create new key
 7. Choose 'JSON' and click on 'CREATE'.
 A file with a private key will be downloaded to your computer.
-8. Put the downloaded file in [repo_root]/credentials and name it 'compute_engine_key.json'
+8. Put the downloaded file in [repo_root]/credentials and name it 'compute_engine_key.json'.

+Note: The credentials folder is in .gitignore so that you don't accidentally commit any credentials to the repo.

 ##### 1.1.5.2 OpenAI Credentials
 1. Contact Sakshi Jain (sakshi.r.jain@gmail.com) to obtain the OpenAI API key for this project.